safaminhaj/docusaurus-demo/versioned_docs/version-1.0.0/tutorial-basics/collaboration.md

 ![Docusaurus logo](/img/undraw_folder-files_5www.svg)

-## Step 5: Sharing Files & Folders TESTTTTTTTTTTTTTT
+## Step 5: Sharing Files & Folders

 Collaboration is seamless with C-Cloud.
 You can share files securely in just a few steps: